basil08/basil08/README.md

 Basil is passionate about interesting problems in Computer Science and Engineering.
 He reads on various topics besides CS and believes in first principle thinking.
 His [blog](https://basil08.github.io) is his passion project.

+Basil is an undergrad student at IIT Delhi.

-At [Catoverse](https://cato.tv), he is experimenting with alternatives to traditional pedagogical methods.
+Volunteered at [Catoverse](https://cato.tv) to explore alternative pedagogical methods.

 An open source enthusiast, he contributes routinely in FOSS festivals besides having written most of his own software under an open license.

-Basil is an undergrad student at IIT Delhi.

 ## 👨‍💻 Currently learning